XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-format-old-monolith.md

 ## Immediate Response

-The response from the [`submit` command](reference-rippled.html#submit) contains a provisional result from the `rippled` server indicating what happened during local processing of the transaction.
+The response from the [submit method][] contains a provisional result from the `rippled` server indicating what happened during local processing of the transaction.

 The response from `submit` contains the following fields: